windiana42/holtz/README.md

 ## Install

-I guess the easiest way (at least for Windows users) is to download an executable from [here] (https://holtz.sourceforge.io/down.php)
+I guess the easiest way (at least for Windows users) is to download an executable from [here](https://holtz.sourceforge.io/down.php).
-Since a decade changes became rare, but I somehow got installing wxwidgets, and automake to work every time I got a new PC.
+Changes became rare since a decade, but I somehow got installing wxwidgets, and automake to work every time I got a new PC.
 So, for Linux, I am confident that installing wxwidgets, g++ and automake and running `make` should work fine.
-The RPM build spec works fine for recent OpenSuSE versions: https://build.opensuse.org/package/show/home:trautm/holtz-1.5.0
+The RPM build spec works fine for recent OpenSuSE versions as well: https://build.opensuse.org/package/show/home:trautm/holtz-1.5.0

 I even get cross-compilation to work to build Windows executables within Linux whenever I try hard enough...

+Feel free to reach out to me whenever you experience problems or file an issue.